w3f/polkadot-wiki/docs/learn/learn-guides-assets-create.md

 - Click on the create button and you will be presented with a pop-up window.
 Choose the creator account, name of the asset to be displayed on the Asset Hub, the asset's symbol, number of decimals for the asset, the minimum balance required to hold this asset on an Asset Hub account and the most important field of your asset - the unique asset ID.
-The UI would not let you enter an ID that has already been taken.
+This has to be the value returned by the `assets.nextAssetId()` query shown earlier.
 After all the details are entered, click on the next button.

 ![Add Asset Metadata](../assets/asset-hub/hub-asset-1.png)